VoltDB/voltdb/examples/uniquedevices/README.md

 Benefits of ACID Consistency
 ----------
 In the default mode, where the app is using HyperLogLog to estimate counts, the system uses VoltDB's strong consistency to transacitonally store the integer estimate value in the table, along with the blob representing the HLL data structure.
-This model of transactionally reading, processing and updating is something VoltDB excells at.
-Now, since the estimate value is always 100% current and easily accessible via SQL queries, using the data is easier, and the complexity of the HLL algorithm is limited to a single piece of stored logic.
+This model of transactionally reading, processing and updating is something VoltDB excels at.
+Because the estimate value is always 100% current and easily accessible via SQL queries, using the data is easier, and the complexity of the HLL algorithm is limited to a single piece of stored logic.
 In fact, whether the processing is using HLL, exact counts or a hybrid mode can be abstracted away from any clients consuming the data.

 ACID consistency is also key to the simplicity of the hybrid estimate code.
 Without a transactional handoff between the exact count and the estimated values, it's much harder to claim the exact values are actually exact under the conditions promised.

 Finally, it is not a difficult exercise to add a history table to this example and keep daily history for each app in VoltDB.
 One would need to add some logic to the core processing to check for date rollover since the last call, then to store the current estimates in the history table, then reset the new day's data to zero.
 With ACID consistency, the code to do this is a handful of if-statements, a huge win over less consistent systems.
-Now this could replace the batch layer of a basic Lambda Architecture implementation.
+This could replace the batch layer of a basic Lambda Architecture implementation.

 Quickstart
 -----------
-VoltDB Examples come with a run.sh script that sets up some environment and saves some of the typing needed to work with Java clients.
-It should be fairly readable to show what is precisely being run to accomplish a given task.
+VoltDB Examples come with a run.sh script that sets up the environment and saves some of the typing needed to work with Java clients.
+It should be fairly readable to show what, precisely, is being run to accomplish a given task.

 1. Make sure "bin" inside the VoltDB kit is in your path.
 2. Type "voltdb create" to start an empty, single-node VoltDB server.